 Peripheral Artery Disease (PAD)

-is a disease in which plaque builds up in the arteries that carry blood to your head, organs, and limbs.
+Peripheral Artery Disease is a disease in which plaque builds up in the arteries that carry blood to your head, organs, and limbs.
 Plaque is made up of fat, cholesterol, calcium, fibrous tissue, and other substances in the blood.

 When plaque builds up in the body's arteries, the condition is called atherosclerosis.
 Over time, plaque can harden and narrow the arteries.
 This limits the flow of oxygen-rich blood to your organs and other parts of your body.
 PAD usually affects the arteries in the legs, but it also can affect the arteries that carry blood from your heart to your head, arms, kidneys, and stomach.
-And like clogged arteries in the heart, PAD raises the risk of heart attack, stroke, and even death.
+As with clogged arteries in the heart, PAD raises the risk of heart attack, stroke, and even death.

 If severe enough, blocked blood flow can cause gangrene (tissue death).
 In very serious cases, this can lead to leg amputation.

-Smoking is the main risk factor for PAD If you smoke or have a history of smoking, your risk of PAD increases.
+Smoking is the main risk factor for PAD.
+If you smoke or have a history of smoking, your risk of PAD increases.
 Other factors, such as age and having certain diseases or conditions, also increase your risk of PAD.

 Normal Artery and Artery With Plaque Buildup